Skip to main content

 Can an application function optimally in the cloud?

-Not every application is cloud friendly.
-In some cases, it doesn’t make sense to move older applications built on legacy OSes to the cloud.
+Not every application is cloud-friendly.
+In some cases, moving older applications built on legacy OSes to the cloud doesn't make sense.

 In contrast, it's easy to assume that compatibility and performance won't be an issue for newer applications that run on top of modern OSes since most cloud platforms allow you to allocate resources based on an as-required model.